 In addition to watching these channels live, Sling TV allows you to record shows and movies on a Cloud DVR, so you can watch your favorite programs anytime and anywhere.
 Sling TV also offers premium channels and add-on packages, so you can mix and match features.
 And Sling is widely available on almost every device you can think of.

-Sling Orange vs Blue are the two basic, cheaper plans and they are very similar with one big difference: the channel lineup.
+Sling Orange vs Blue is a battle of the service's two basic, cheaper plans and they are very similar with one big difference: the channel lineup.
 Read more about Sling Orange vs. Blue and learn everything else you need to know about Sling TV.

 Sling Orange vs Blue: What is the Sling Orange plan?